Mikhail Tereshchenko: Personal life

 Tereshchenko was an active member of the irregular freemasonic lodge, the Grand Orient of Russia’s Peoples.
 Along with Kerensky, Alexander Galpern, Yefremov, Kolyubakin and Nekrasov, he was a member of the lodge "La Petite Ourse" (Ursa Minor), which was founded in 1910 in St. Petersburg.
 This lodge was considered the coordinating lodge of the entire Grand Orient of Russia's Peoples.

+Tereshchenko met Marguerite Noë in Monaco.
+Their first son was born in 1913.
+For the occasion, he commissioned all stone dealers to find the most unique and most beautiful stone for the mother of his child.
+He bought the Tereshchenko Diamond, secretly smuggled from India, for a hefty sum.
+A theory carries the belief that the diamond (much like the Hope Diamond) is cursed and led to the 1917 demise of Mikhail Tereshchenko.